 Safety

 The voltages produced in the High Voltage circuit can reach peaks of 400V!
 Take precautions not to electrocute yourself!
-If you are not sure what this means, please do not use this clock and return it for a full refund.

 A shock from the clock high voltage circuit is at least a nasty bite.
 At worst it can kill you.